joliebig/Hercules/README.md

 Installation and Usage
 ----------------------

 Hercules requires a modified version of TypeChef.
-To install it together with Hercules simply run:
+To install it simply run:

     git clone git://github.com/aJanker/TypeChef.git
+    ./TypeChef/publish.sh

+To install the last version of Hercules simply run:

 	git clone git://github.com/joliebig/Hercules.git
-    cd TypeChef
-    ./publish.sh
-	cd ../Hercules
-	./mkrun.sh
+	./Hercules/mkrun.sh

+Both projects folders 'Hercules' and 'TypeChef' should now be in your current working directory!
+In order to use Hercules simply run ./ifdeftoif.sh in the Hercules directory.